 It’s probably a bit weird, but in many ways, I like school.
-And yes that probably makes me a bit of a nerd 😛 But I like to learn new things, to develop myself, to have new challenges.
+And yes that probably makes me a bit of a nerd.
+But I like to learn new things, to develop myself, to have new challenges.
 I don’t know if it’s the case for everyone, but I just need to have my goals.
-They keep me going, and somehow growing.
+They keep me going.

-That year was very hard for me.
+That year turned out to be a very hard for me.
 I quit college after two and a half months.
 I had a complete breakdown.
 At some point I didn’t leave my house anymore, lost contact with my friends.
 My days were composed of sleeping, sitting and eating a bit.

 I told everyone I was sick.
 I was afraid to say how I really felt.
 I still am today, I never told my friends what was really going on.
-After attending the doctor a couple of times, we came to the conclusion that my ‘illness’ was an anxiety disorder.
+After attending the doctor a couple of times, we came to the conclusion that my symptoms are those of an anxiety disorder.